kubevirt/kubevirt-tutorial/labs/lab6/lab6.md

 virtctl start vm1
 ```

-Wait for a minute for the vm to actually launch
+Wait for about a  minute for the vm to fully launch.

 Now that the Virtual Machine has been started, check the status.
 Note how the value in the `running` column has been changed to *True*

 ```
-oc get vms
+oc get vm
-oc get vms -o yaml vm1
+oc get vm -o yaml vm1
 ```

-You can confirm the vm is ready by checking its underlying pod:
+Confirm the vm is ready by checking its underlying pod:

+In both commands, the indicated ip can be used to connect to the vm

 ```
 oc get pod -o wide